SimYunSup/example-list/README.md

 This branch is an reproduction of the `drizzle-kit`.

-`drizzle-kit` version is `0.22.6`.
+`drizzle-kit` version is `0.24.1`.

 <del>This bug is reported in [drizzle-team/drizzle-kit-mirror#458](https://github.com/drizzle-team/drizzle-kit-mirror/issues/458)</del>

 drizzle-kit-mirror is merged to [drizzle-team/drizzle-kit](https://github.com/drizzle-team/drizzle-orm).
+So the bug report was cleared.
+To create an issue, you can use this example.

 ### Reproduction Step